EVERSE-ResearchSoftware/RSQKit/pages/research_communities/TEMPLATE_your_software_practice.md

 ## Sustainability <!-- do not delete this heading and write your text below it -->

-- How is the software production manageda e.g. are there governance structures
+- How is the software production managed, e.g. are there any governance structures in place
 - How is it funded
 - Who are active contributors